AI engineer building production agents and AI-native infrastructure.

 /mcp-patterns Three MCP servers in daily use: Jira/Confluence (built solo, 15+ tools, JQL as a first-class search primitive), Salesforge for outbound orchestration, Playwright for intake-form fallback.
 Tool granularity, idempotent operations, query languages exposed over pre-baked queries.

 /agent-ci Trust is established by tests, not by hope.
 Agent opens a PR, PR triggers tests, tests pass, release is cut, repeat.
-The opt-in release pipeline I shipped at Pax8 was designed for exactly this loop.
-Coverage hardened itself as a second-order effect.
+The opt-in release pipeline I shipped at Pax8 wasn't built for agents — it shipped because staging kept drifting ahead of prod when changelogs grew too long for anyone to want to release.
+The same loop turns out to be exactly what agent-driven releases need.

 Start a conversation